 David H. Bailey

-Both traditional creationists and intelligent design scholars have invoked probability arguments in criticisms of biological evolution.
+Both traditional creationists and intelligent design scholars have invoked probability and information theory arguments in criticisms of biological evolution.
 They argue that certain features of biology are so fantastically improbable that they could never have been produced by a purely natural, "random" process, even assuming the billions of years of history asserted by geologists and astronomers.
-They often equate the hypothesis of evolution to the absurd suggestion that monkeys randomly typing at a typewriter could compose a selection from the works of Shakepeare [Dembski1998; Foster1991; Hoyle1981; Lennox2009].
+They often equate the hypothesis of evolution to the absurd suggestion that monkeys randomly typing at a typewriter could compose a selection from the works of Shakepeare, or that an explosion in an aircraft shop could produce a working airliner [Dembski1998; Foster1991; Hoyle1981; Lennox2009].

 Dembski's information theory arguments